 All canned and dehydrated food should be stored in cool, dry locations.
-A garage or barn is not a good place for long term food storage.
-Choose a pantry, closet or cabinet that is in a safe location so your hard work doesn’t go to waste.
-I have a cabinet in our basement where the food stays a consistent temperature year round.
-This keeps the food safe and free of any ants, bugs or small rodents that might try to get into or around the food storage area.
+A garage or barn is not a good place for long-term food storage.
+Choose a pantry, closet, or cabinet that is in a safe location so your hard work doesn’t go to waste.
+I have a cabinet in our basement where the food stays at a consistent temperature year-round.
+This keeps the food safe and free of any ants, bugs, or small rodents that might try to get into or around the food storage area.

 You may think that you will never forget which jelly is which, but if you end up making new varieties over the course of the long growing season, you may get them mixed up.
 Some of my jellies look very similar in the cabinet and it is a bit difficult to know if I have pulled out honeysuckle or dandelion jelly!